Tokyo Travel Guide

 Koishikawa Korakuen Garden in Autumn

-Historical garden Koishikawa Korakuen is a beautiful place to visit for fall foliage and other seasonal treats.
+Koishikawa Korakuen in Tokyo is a beautiful garden to visit for fall foliage and other seasonal treats.
 What is the meaning behind the garden's architecture?
 And what else is there to do in the area?

 Akihabara is a place where people from all over the world come to see the new subcultures of Japan.
-It is a must-see area if you are traveling to Tokyo because of its social and cultural impact in present-day Japan.
+It is a must-see area if you are traveling to Tokyo.
+Learn more about his intriguing area!

 Harajuku | Tokyo

-Mt.
-Takao was introduced in the Michelin Green Guides for Travel and Tourism as a place that is relatively close to the center of Tokyo where you can discover the 'real Japan', and it is quite a popular destination among foreigners, especially for those who live in Japan long term.
+Mt Takao was introduced in the Michelin Green Guides for Travel and Tourism as a place that is relatively close to the center of Tokyo where you can discover the 'real Japan'.

 Narita Airport is located about 60 km outside of Tokyo, in the city of Narita.
 If you have a layover in Narita of at least 4 hours you can visit nearby Narita city which is only a train ride of 15 minutes away.